 - Meals: Breakfast

-You’ll leave your first hotel and cycle along the slopes of Mount Subasio to Spello.
-There is enough time this morning to wander around this charming ancient town, pleasantly situated on the southern slopes of Mount Subasio.
-In urban, architectural and artistic terms Spello is an extremely interesting town, displaying many features dating back to the Roman and medieval eras.
-Spello is known as ‘the town of flowers’ due to its many colourful little alleys embellished with greenery and flowers.
+You’ll leave your hotel this morning and cycle along the slopes of Mount Subasio to Spello.
+There should be enough time for a wander around this charming ancient town, pleasantly situated on the southern slopes of Mount Subasio.
+In urban, architectural and artistic terms, Spello is an extremely interesting town, containing many features dating back to Roman and medieval times.

-After Spello you’ll descend to Foligno, in the valley.
-You’ll pass along the main square with its beautiful Duomo which still has a Romanesque facade.
-Continuing along the lively main shopping street you’ll leave the town and cycle the last kms of your route across the fertile valley with its vibrant fields and rippling waterways.
-Your accommodation for the evening is a country house situated in the village Casco dell‘Acqua.
+After Spello you’ll descend to Foligno, deep in the valley.
+You’ll ride past the main square with its beautiful duomo with its Romanesque façade.
+Continuing along the lively main shopping street you’ll leave the town, and ride the last kms of the route across the fertile valley with its colourful fields and various waterways.
+Your country house is situated in the village of Casco dell’Acqua.

 - Meals: Breakfast

-This morning, a short tour among olive groves will take you to Spoleto.
-You’ll see Spoleto from afar, with its castle dominating the hilltop on which the medieval part of town is built, (the centre is still largely inside the medieval town walls).
-Spoleto is famous for its music festival ‘Dei due Mondi’ held in the first weeks of July.
+You’ll already be able to spot Spoleto in the distance, and you’ll be heading this way today.
+The castle dominates the hilltop on which the medieval part of the town is built and the centre is still largely inside the medieval town walls.
+Spoleto is known for its music festival ‘dei due mondi’, held in the first weeks of July.

 - Meals: Breakfast